-Options to move towards financial sustainability are being considered by Council, in part based on recommendations by the Citizens Panel.
-Various scenarios for increasing revenue to fund an increased investment in asset renewal are detailed within the Long Term Financial Plan.
-The following tables and figures show the resulting impact on the Asset Information and lifecycle analysis indicators for each of the proposed scenarios, these being:
+Options to move towards financial sustainability have been considered by Council, in part based on recommendations by the Citizens Panel and feedback received from exhibition of the Financial Sustainability Review options.
+Various scenarios for increasing revenue to fund an increased investment in asset renewal were considered with a preferred model detailed within the Long Term Financial Plan.
+The following tables and figures show the resulting impact on the Asset Information and lifecycle analysis indicators for the preferred scenario, compared to the Baseline; these being: